 3.10 Companies participating in the WIG20, mWIG40 or sWIG80 index have the internal audit function reviewed at least once every five years by an independent auditor appointed with the participation of the audit committee.

-Comments of the Company : The Supervisory Board, the Audit Committee specifically, monitors and assesses the efficiency of internal processes, which includes on-going monitoring of the efficiency of the internal audit function.
+The principle is not applied.
+Comments of the Company : In accordance with Best Practice 2021, the Company intends to have its internal audit function reviewed by an independent entity within the required period of five years from the effective date of principle 3.10., i.e., by the end of 2026.